-With suicide, depression and anxiety on the rise amongst our warriors, there can never be enough help or support our nations heroes can rely on or turn to in a time of need.
+With suicide, depression and anxiety on the rise amongst our heroes, there can never be enough help or support our nations heroes can rely on or turn to in a time of need.

 Texas Warrior 100 is a 501(c)3 nonprofit, which has been established to help honorable discharged veterans, First Responders, and the local community.
 With the rise of suicide, anxiety and depression with our War Fighters and those First Responders who support our community.
 We feel it is imperative we provide some additional help.
 We have partnered with Tyson’s Corners Retreat and Wellness Center to help build and maintain resiliency.

 In collaboration with Tyson’s we will host service projects and team building events in order to rekindle the fire in our national and community heroes' hearts.
 There is a certain bond you have while serving your country, which can be extremely hard to replicate for many when they exit service.
 Through physical and mental challenges, we give these heroes hope and tools to return home with a rejuvenated excitement for life.

 Originally, we started this organization for veterans/military only, but quickly became aware of the staggering suicide statistics amongst our First Responders.
 With depression, anxiety, and suicide on the rise within our Hero population we decided to expand to include First Responders as they also witness tragic events and suffer from many of the same conditions as our military.